tzubeli/developer-portal/Analytics.md

 object_id,location_name,count_plays,count_plays_25,count_plays_50,count_plays_75,count_plays_100,play_through_ratio
 ```

-As you can see, there are many ways to customize your reporting using the Report API.
+As you can see, there are many ways to customize your report based on your business use cases.
 You can easily try them out using our [Interactive Console](https://developer.kaltura.com/console/service/report/action/getTable) or see what they look like in the [KMC](https://kmc.kaltura.com/index.php/kmc/kmc4#analytics|contentDashboard).

 ## Integrated Analytics Partners